tcnksm/ghr/README.md

     -u <username> \    # Set Github username
     -r <repository> \  # Set repository name
-    -p <num> \         # Set amount of parallelism (Default is number of CPU) --delete \         # Delete release in advance if it exists --draft \          # Release as draft (Unpublish) --prerelease \     # Crate prerelease
+    -p <num> \         # Set amount of parallelism (Default is number of CPU) --replace \        # Replace asset if target is already exists --delete \         # Delete release in advance if it exists --draft \          # Release as draft (Unpublish) --prerelease \     # Crate prerelease